bosun-monitor/bosun/docs/resources.md

 ### [Installing Bosun for Production](https://medvedev.io/blog/posts/2015-06-21-bosun-install-1.html "Installing Bosun for production") by Dima Medvedev
 > A detailed walk-through of installing Bosun and OpenTSDB using Apache Ambari to setup HBase/Hadoop.
 See also [these snippets](https://gist.github.com/gbrayut/3af4bcd0458d2aa57dd2) for using Cloudera CDH 5.4.4 on RHEL 6.

-### [Bosun, Time Series, and OpenTSDB's Data Model](https://www.youtube.com/watch?v=DVavDN8tyIc) video by Kyle Brandt
+### [Bosun Fundamentals](https://www.youtube.com/playlist?list=PLWetmRzVkFTdnjRmE-a-JRx2m8qgB6iu9) video playlist by Kyle Brandt
 > An introduction to the data model of Bosun’s primary time series backend OpenTSDB.
-Time series, Metrics and Tags, Aggregation, Rate Calculation, and Downsampling.
+The [first video](https://www.youtube.com/watch?v=DVavDN8tyIc&list=PLWetmRzVkFTdnjRmE-a-JRx2m8qgB6iu9&index=1) covers time series, metrics and tags, aggregation, rate calculation, and downsampling.
+The [second video](https://www.youtube.com/watch?v=7NYHOp3HlQc&list=PLWetmRzVkFTdnjRmE-a-JRx2m8qgB6iu9&index=2) covers data types, functions, operators, and set joins.

 ### Docker images
 > There is a [full Bosun](https://hub.docker.com/r/stackexchange/bosun/) image that can be used for testing (Not recommended for production use), and an [OpenTSDB only](https://hub.docker.com/r/petergrace/opentsdb-docker/) image if desired.